vojtechsimetka/SWIPs/SWIPs/swip-multiple_payment_processing_support.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SWIP.-->
 In the current Swarm design, accounting of the data exchanged between peers and the payment for such data is coupled.
 To promote widespread adoption of Swarm it is best to abstract the actual payment mechanism and let nodes participating in the network to decide what payment system better adapts to their needs.

 This SWIP proposes to decouple the accounting for services provided via Swarm from the actual handling of the payment.
-A generic payment module will be defined as an interface for handling the payments; the existing Swap chequebook will be the first implementation of this interface.
+A generic payment module will be defined as an interface for handling the payments; the existing SWAP chequebook will be the first implementation of this interface.
 Doing this will pave the way for enabling other currencies to define their implementation of the payment module, which will increase the resilience of the Swarm network (i.e. if one payment module fails, others might still work) while making Swarm attractive to a wider user-base by allowing nodes to pay in their currency of preference.

 To allow multiple payment modules to co-exist on the same network, nodes must be able to come to an agreement on which payment module (or modules) to use.
 We propose a mechanism for nodes to indicate these preferences during handshake, such preferences should be normalized and weighted.
 As it is essential for the nodes on the network to be able to always connect even in the case of heterogeneous preferences, there must be a fallback option provided for the payment module.
-SWAP cheques and the SWAP chequebook will be the default payment option and it will always be available, ensuring that payments for services consumed can always be issued even when nodes cannot agree on payment prefences or none of the prefences have a higher score than the default option.
-Finally, there should be a mecanism for each node to keep track of the payment methods negotiated with its peers.
+The fallback option ensures that payments for services consumed can always be issued even when nodes cannot agree on payment prefences or none of the prefences have a higher score than the default option.
+Finally, there should be a mecanism for each node to keep track the payment methods negotiated with its peers.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->